vmware-archive/federal-workshop/ssh/README.md

   1. View the aggregated logs for the application:

-    * `cf logs`
+    * `cf logs <app-name>`

     * Alternatively, redirect standard out to a file and open in a text viewer for easier reading:

-    *  `cf logs > cf-workshop-logs.txt && more cf-workshop-logs.txt`
+    *  `cf logs <app-name> cf-logs.txt && more cf-logs.txt`

-  2. Tail the stdout log file to view request processing:

-    * `cf tail cf-workshop-spring-mvc /logs/stdout.log`

-    * Navigate to the web page and click Attendees, and then Home:

-    * View the tailed log:

-  3. View the failure events for the application:
+  2. View the failure events for the application:

     * `cf events`

-  4. scp the log files to your local filesystem for viewing / archiving:
+  3. scp the log files to your local filesystem for viewing / archiving:

     * Check to see if ssh is enabled (it is disabled by default in PWS).